revetteai/whattowearwith/posts/what-to-wear-with-navy-blazer.md

 ## Frequently Asked Questions

 1. How do I choose the right fit for a Navy Blazer?
+   Look for a Navy Blazer that fits comfortably across your shoulders and chest, with sleeves ending just at your wrist bone for a tailored appearance.
 2. Can a Navy Blazer be worn year-round or is it seasonal?
+   A Navy Blazer is a timeless piece that can be styled for any season—just swap out layers and fabrics to match the weather.

 ## Where to Shop